Last Updated: March 2026

 How much does a Schengen visa cost?

-€90 for adults, €45 for children 6–11, free for children under 6.
-Plus a service fee (€20–€40) if applying through VFS Global or TLScontact.
-Fees are non-refundable.
+The standard fee is €90 for adults, €45 for children aged 6–11, and free for children under 6.
+An additional service fee of €20–40 applies if applying through VFS Global or TLScontact.
+All fees are non-refundable.

 How long does processing take?

-Usually 15 calendar days.
+Standard processing takes 15 calendar days.
 It can take up to 45 days in complex cases.
 Apply at least 6–8 weeks before your trip to be safe.

 Can I apply for a Schengen visa online?